officialgazette/publication-standard/README.md

 - The schemes are easier to read once the basic principles have been understood.
 - The new publication structure should follow universal semantics that apply to all publication types.
 Wherever possible, the schema structure should be based on existing eCH standards.

-## Considerations regarding the standard
+## Considerations regarding the existing schema

 In recent years, various preparatory work has been carried out for the introduction of a new, holistic standard.
 In particular

 * A minimum set of metadata common to all publications was defined.
 This set enables (and should enable in a future solution) a standardised search of both published and archived publications.
 Information regarding the existing meta data schema can be found [here](https://amtsblattportal.ch/docs/api/#_api_reference).

 * a generic structure for message content was created.
 This makes it possible to deliver and obtain publications of very different types and from several public authorities in a standardised structure.
+More Information regarding the generic content structure can be found [here](https://amtsblattportal.ch/docs/api/#_publication_schema_2_0).

 ## The scope of the Standard
-The field of action with regard to standardization comprises various aspects and artefacts.
+The field of action with regard to standardization comprises various aspects.
 The following overview shows which artifacts are expected for the future standard.

 ```mermaid